jessebmiller/treacherous-winds/src/common-moves.md

 ## Take a risk

-When you **take a risk** discuss with the GM what the risks are then ask the GM how many dice to roll.
+When you **take a risk** discuss with the GM what the risks are and what outcomes are not given then ask the GM how many dice to roll.
+GM and the rest of the table may ask relevant questions to help decide how many dice to roll.

-Avoid a risk for each hit.
+Avoid a risk or achieve an outcome for each hit.

 ## Comprehend